This is it…

 You can buy “smart” lights, thermostats, fridges, cookers, and even washing machines.
 Some of them are even so smart that they will talk to each other and cut you out of the picture altogether!

-By using current technology in this way you can really make big inroads into saving money on your electricity costs.
+Using current technology in this way, you can really make big inroads into saving money on your electricity costs.
 Home automation through connected devices is here and will change the way we look at energy forever.

 Buy A-Rated Appliances

 It is well worth doing a bit of research and weighing up the long-term costs before buying any new appliance.
 Plus, consider this.
 A quality built, A-rated machine can last you approximately 15 years with little to no maintenance.